The art of writing descriptions

 “I’ve thought about how to balance extremely clear, unbiased writing with more colourful and engaging prose.
 It’s also challenged me to expand my usual vocabulary!”

-The image description are long and detailed and can be found by clicking the “Image Description” dropdown under the image.
+The image descriptions are long and detailed and can be found by clicking the “Image Description” link under the image.
 Lorena’s feeling, after discussing the project with stakeholders, was that these descriptions should, as she put it, be “evergreen” and “honour the works of art”.
 The format, layout and content have been tested with both the visually impaired and sighted communities so that it benefits everyone.